 1. Extended Chords & Voicings

-Hayden is a jazz pianist and educator from Manchester, UK.
-He founded PianoGroove in 2015 with the goal of making the world a more musical place.
-Hayden shares his love for jazz piano through his online courses and manages the community area of PianoGroove.View Full Bio
+Hayden founded PianoGroove in 2015 with the goal of making the world a more musical place.
+He shares his love for jazz piano through his online courses and manages the community area of PianoGroove.View Full Bio

 Chord Extensions Supplement File Type: pdf